COVID-19: The latest Government restrictions, Award changes and clarification of Queensland’s border controls

 - Queensland’s border controls effective from 1midnight on Wednesday, 25 March 2020 and what it means for employers who have employees that travel across the border for work.

-You can find our previous alerts here, noting that some of the information may no longer be current given how quickly the situation is changing.
 We have set up a dedicated webpage to provide information on COVID-19 and the key issues employers need to be considering at this time.

 The issues that COVID-19 and the Government restrictions bring to employers and their businesses are complex legal issues.
 We encourage Employers to be considered in their approach; review all available information and take legal advice before acting, so as to minimise your risks.